danielsaidi/Sheeeeeeeeet/README.md

 menu.presentAsActionSheet(in: vc, from: view, action: ...)
 ```

-You can find more information and options in [this action sheet guide](Action-Sheets).
+You can find more information and options in [this action sheet guide][Action-Sheets].
 You can also read more about styling the sheets in [this appearance and styling guide][Appearance].

 ### Add the menu as a context menu